led93/sfg-di/README.md

 # Repository Structure

 In the main branch there is only the initial add.
-Other branches are built on top of this, each one exploring different aspects related to DI (Dependency Injection) of Spring Boot.
+Other branches are built on top of it, each one exploring different aspects related to DI (Dependency Injection) of Spring Boot.